percona/pxb-docs/docs/xbcloud-s3.md

-# Use xbcloud Binary with Amazon S3
+# Use the xbcloud binary with Amazon S3

 ## Create a full backup with Amazon S3